daidodo/format-imports-vscode/README.md

     // Number of empty lines between groups (NOT sub-groups).
     "EmptyLinesBetweenGroups": 1,

+    // Number of empty lines after all import statements.
+    "EmptyLinesAfterAllImports": 1,

     // Number of spaces to replace a TAB.
     "tabSize": 2,